SolankiPratikkumar/Literature-Survey-on-VCO/README.md

 * An inductor L1 placed in parallel with a capacitor C1 resonates at a frequency ωres = 1/√L1C1.
 At this frequency, the impedances of the inductor, j L1ωres, and the capacitor, 1/(jC1ωres), are equal and opposite, thereby yielding an infinite impedance.
 * So, the circuit has an infinite quality factor, Q In practice, inductors (and capacitors) suffer from resistive components.
 For example, the series resistance of the metal wire used in the inductor can be modelled as shown in the below figure .
 We define the Q of the inductor as L1ω/Rs.

-# Paper 1: Comparative Study of Ring VCO and LC-VCO: Design, Performance Analysis, and Future Trends A Comparative Study of Ring VCO and LC-VCO: Design, Performance Analysis, and Future Trends( 8 November,2023 ):
+## Paper 1: Comparative Study of Ring VCO and LC-VCO: Design, Performance Analysis, and Future Trends A Comparative Study of Ring VCO and LC-VCO: Design, Performance Analysis, and Future Trends( 8 November,2023 )

-## Phase Noise Analysis of the all reported VCOs:
+### Phase Noise Analysis of the all reported VCOs
 * Phase noise can be expressed as the proportion of noise within a 1-Hz bandwidth at a given frequency offset (fm), relative to the amplitude of the oscillator signal at the frequency (fo).
 A comparison between the phase noise of the ring VCO and the LC-VCO, as stated in the reported work.
 As a consequence of the literature survey, the phase noise of the Ring VCOs varied between −86.13 dBc/Hz and −110 dBc/Hz, and for the LC-VCO is between −110.5 to −136.57 dBc/Hz.
 Therefore, it is concluded that to have a better phase noise, LC-VCO would be a better option as compared to Ring-based VCO circuits.
 * The comparison between the phase noises reported by Class-B to Class-F and Colpitts oscillators in harmony with the reported work and the results.
 Therefore, researchers summarise the evidence that the colpitts oscillator brings superior PN upto −140 dBc/Hz, class-C and Class-D: similarly Class- C up to -135 and others can provide moderate phase noise.

-## Operating Frequency analysis of the reported VCOs:
+### Operating Frequency analysis of the reported VCOs:

 * A VCO’s maximum operational frequency is the highest frequency, which it can consistently and accurately produce an output signal.It demonstrates the maximum operating frequency ranges of ring-based VCO, The maximum operating frequency ranges of LC-based VCO, the comparison between the maximum operating frequency ranges of Ring- based VCO as well as LC- based VCO and the maximum operating frequency ranges of Class-B to class-F LC- VCO and Colpitts LC-VCO respectively.